jojiku/Vocalsync/README.md

 ---
 For notebooks usage:

 In case of limited hardware, you may want to use Kaggle's free GPU.
 Simpy run notebooks in kaggle with T4 enabled in this order:
+1. Chatterbox.ipynb
+2. First half of orchestrator.ipynb
+3. Latentsync.ipynb
-Chatterbox.ipynb -> first half of orchestrator.ipynb -> Latentsync.ipynb -> second half of orchestrator.ipynb.
+4. Second half of orchestrator.ipynb.
 Chatterbox and latentsync have conflicting dependencies, so its impossible to run everything in one environment.

 ## 💻 Usage